surniaulula/wpsso-wp-sitemaps/readme.txt

 <!-- about -->

-* Manage post and taxonomy types included in the WordPress sitemaps XML.
+Manage which post and taxonomy types are included in the WordPress sitemaps XML.

-* Exclude posts, pages, custom post types, taxonomy terms (categories, tags, etc.), and user profiles marked as "No Index".
+Exclude posts, pages, custom post types, taxonomy terms (categories, tags, etc.), and user profiles marked as "No Index".

-* Automatically enhance the built-in WordPress sitemaps XML with the article modification time.
+Automatically enhance the built-in WordPress sitemaps XML with article modification times.

 <!-- /about -->